Learning from Synthetic Data for Visual Grounding: Introduction

 \section{Introduction}

-Vision-and-language models (VLM) pretrained on image and text pairs have become instrumental across various tasks~\cite{jia2021scaling, li2021align, li2022grounded,radford2021learning}, ranging from object detection~\cite{gu2021open, zareian2021open} to complex visual reasoning~\cite{chen2020uniter, li2019visualbert, lu2019vilbert}.
-By leveraging web-sourced datasets, these models showcase a strong ability to comprehend and process an extensive vocabulary of objects and scenes, demonstrating remarkable performance even without task-specific tuning.
+Vision-and-language models pretrained on large-scale image and text pairs have become exceedingly accurate across various tasks~\citep{lu2019vilbert,li2019visualbert,jia2021scaling,li2021align, li2022grounded,radford2021learning,ma2023crepe,bitton2023breaking,paiss2023teaching}.
+By leveraging web-sourced datasets, these models showcase a strong ability to comprehend and process an extensive vocabulary of objects and scenes, demonstrating remarkable performance.
+Our work focuses on the task of visual grounding, which consists of mapping arbitrary input text to image regions.
+Recent methods finetune vision-and-language models pretrained on web-scale image-text pairs with a large but more modest number of images annotated with bounding boxes or other region annotations; alternatively, these methods leverage pretrained object detectors that have been trained on such annotated data~\citep{chen2020uniter,dou2021improving,gupta2020contrastive,yang2023improving,li2022grounded,kamath2021mdetr,yang2022improving,chen2023advancing,jiang2022pseudo}.
+The resulting vision-and-language models can then be used to perform visual grounding over an arbitrary vocabulary of objects.

-Among these, the ALBEF model~\cite{li2021align} shows a remarkable capability to localize objects in images when using visual explanation methods such as GradCAM~\cite{selvaraju2017grad}, allowing visual grounding through gradient-based explanations.
-In addition, existing work has incorporated strategies to improve this grounding capability, finetuning the base model with datasets containing manually curated box annotations~\cite{yang2023improving}, or leveraging pretrained object detectors or box proposal networks~\cite{chen2020uniter,dou2021improving,gupta2020contrastive,yang2023improving,glip,mdetr}.
-The latter circumvents the need for manual annotations, which are particularly expensive to obtain.
-Our work goes a step further and proposes investigating the potential of using large-scale pretrained models to compensate for the restricted scale of real data by expanding it with affordable synthetic data for visual grounding.
-This paradigm shift, from \emph{learning from data} to \emph{learning from data and models}, facilitates knowledge transfer across models, leading to higher flexibility and effectiveness in visual grounding~(Fig.~\ref{fig:Teaser}).

-Recent advancements in model-based learning focus on generating image-text pairs for image recognition~\cite{he2022synthetic, azizi2023synthetic, fan2023scaling, tian2023learning, tian2024stablerep, sariyildiz2023fake}.
-Learning from generative models has shown promising results when training or tuning representation learners by augmenting real datasets with synthetic data~\cite{azizi2023synthetic}, or creating synthetic datasets derived from real data~\cite{tian2024stablerep}.
-Some work further improves the {\em purity} of synthetic data~\cite{sariyildiz2023fake, tian2023learning} by generating synthetic images based on synthetic captions.
-However, the synthetic captions used for image synthesis in these studies are generally designed to describe the image as a whole rather than specific regions.
-These image-level descriptions are usually less effective for visual grounding~\cite{he2023improved}, which instead benefits from object-centric annotations.